Northern Ireland regulation

 Collapse accordion Open accordion

-The Recast was implemented in Northern Ireland through the Railways Infrastructure (Access, Management and Licensing of Railway Undertakings) (Northern Ireland) 2016 (the NI Regulations).
+The Recast was implemented in Northern Ireland through the Railways Infrastructure (Access, Management and Licensing of Railway Undertakings) Regulations (Northern Ireland) 2016 (the NI Regulations).
 The NI Regulations came into force on 23 January 2017, from which date ORR has assumed a number of economic regulatory functions for rail in Northern Ireland.

 The ORR’s role in Northern Ireland includes: